DavisPL-Teaching/119/lecture4/README.md

 - The midterm is this Wednesday in class!

+  Reminders: In class, single-sided cheat sheet (typed or handwritten)
+  Topics: see Piazza, midterm_study_list (Lecture 4, up to data parallelism in part 4)

   Help with midterm:

   + **Today** OH after class: I will go over any requested topic, any in-class poll, or any practice exam question